Get started with MizzouApply here

-This program is for people who are already certified to teach in the state of Missouri.
-Certified to teach, but not in Missouri?
+This program is for people who want to become school librarians in the state of Missouri, and has paths for people who already hold teacher certification and for those who do not.
+Want to be a school librarian in a state other than Missouri?
 Contact Denice Adkins at firstname.lastname@example.org to ask if this program is the right choice for you.

 The School of Information Science and Learning Technologies (SISLT) is a proud member of the iSchools consortium, an international coalition of leading information schools.

 Official nameMaster of library and information science with an emphasis in library media specialist (MLIS)

 Academic homeCollege of Education & Human Development | School of Information Science and Learning Technologies

 AccreditationHigher Learning Commission, Teacher Education Accreditation Council, American Library Association